x

 COLUMBIA, South Carolina — Thirty-four years ago, on Sept.
 15, South Carolina braced itself as Hurricane Hugo intensified into a powerful Category 5 hurricane.

 In the Midlands, in Orangeburg and Clarendon counties, the National Weather Service reported a total of 28,000 residents homeless after Hugo, with damage reported to 70% of homes.
-The recovery efforts that followed were massive, and it took years to rebuild fully.
+The recovery efforts took years to rebuild fully.

 Credit: AP Photo/Bob Jordan, File